Introduce yourself with a well-crafted cover letter!

 • Tip 5: Proofread Your Letter

 Review your letter carefully for grammatical or spelling errors!
 It’s a good idea to have a friend, family member, colleague, or professional proof it, too, to make sure it’s concise and free of errors.
-You can request a review from a MedCerts Career Coach using the Ask a Career Coach form.

 Refer to the Highlighted Resources below for sample cover letters and additional tips!